For those who haven’t read Background: Part I, click to read about my years prior to beginning a full time job.

 All of this culminated with me starting this blog at the end of the year, in order to share my experiences both positive and negative.

 I still have much to learn, however, I hope this blog can help to hold me accountable to my goal of early Financial Independence.
-My aim is also to help people to learn from my mistakes and experiences so they can realize Financial Independence and early retirement as well!
+My aim is also to help people to learn from my mistakes and experiences so they can reach Financial Independence and early retirement as well!

 Welcome along for the ride and please feel free to provide any feedback, advice or comments.
 I’d love to hear it!